justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 nano data_prep.sh
 ```

-Copy and paste the code snippet below  into the *data_prep.sh* file, and change all occurrences of `<Your ITSC Account>` to your ITSC account string:
+Copy and paste the code snippet below into the *data_prep.sh* file, and change all occurrences of `<Your ITSC Account>` to your ITSC account string.

 ```shell
 #!/bin/bash